-Assumed Audience — People interested in the open Web as a platform.
+This post was written for people interested in the open Web as a platform.
+What's this?

 Ten years ago, we needed Google Chrome to break the Web free from corporate hegemony, and we managed to do so for a brief period.
 Today, its dominance is stifling the very platform it once saved from the clutches of Microsoft.
 And no one, beside Google, needs that.